sbrl/SDI-Docker/README.md

 ....before then proceeding to build the Docker image and continuing with the ACW.

 For reference, the Docker container will start a HTTP web server on TCP port 3000.

+> [!TIP]
+> The command you need to build the Docker image is `docker build`.
+Use what you know so far to find the right arguments for using this command.